 On the Seven Wonders is rather obviously an ancestor of the proverbial list of “The Seven Wonders of the World,” known vaguely by almost anyone today.
-From antiquity to the seventeenth century many variants of “wonders” and even the number of them are known before the list was “canonized” in the seventeenth century.
+From antiquity through the Renaissance period many variants of “wonders” and even the number of them are known, before the list was “canonized” in the seventeenth century.
 Philo of Byzantium’s listing actually corresponds with the standard modern list, but has another interesting variation—in what they are called.

 Of Sights and Sites

 It turns out that On the Seven Wonders is mis-titled and, I suspect, as a result of later tradition.
 This is a common difficulty for ancient literature (like the Bible), where titles are often not specified in the text, but become cemented in tradition.
 In its opening line, Philo refers to the seven subjects, but not as “wonders.”
 He uses the Greek word θεάματα (theamata), meaning “spectacles” or “things to be seen;” and thus “sights.”
 Eventually, discussions about the Seven Sights replaced θεάματα with the similarly-spelled θαύματα (thaumata), “marvels” or “wonders.”2 Thus, the Seven Sights became the Seven Wonders.